Laurie Woolery: As You Like It (2017)

-In collaboration with Shaina Taub, Woolery's musical adaptation of As You Like It premiered on September 1, 2017 at the Delacorte Theatre in New York City.
+In collaboration with Shaina Taub, Woolery's musical adaptation of As You Like It premiered on September 1, 2017 at the Delacorte Theater in New York City.
 As part of Public Works at The Public Theater’s mission of community engagement, the musical featured over 200 actors and community members.
 All performances were free and open to the public.
 Adapted from William Shakespeare's classic story, As You Like It explores themes of friendship, family, and love.
 Orlando, Duke Senior, his daughter Rosalind and niece Celia are exiled from their homes and flee to the magical and welcoming Forest of Arden where the characters find community, kindness and self-discovery.
 The production reflects New York City with a score of pop, R&B, and folk music and diversity of cast members.
 Along with professional actors, the cast includes community volunteer performers from the Casita Maria Center For Arts and Education, the Brooklyn's Brownsville Recreation Center and Center For Family Life in Sunset Park, Domestic Workers United, Children's Aid Society, Queen's Fortune Society, the Military Resilience Project, the Bronx's DreamYard Project, the Harambee Dance Company, the Bronx Wrestling Federation, the Sing Harlem Choir, and the Freedom Dabka Group.
 The production celebrates people of color and the LGBT community with a multi-cultural cast and emphasis on the queer love story where Phoebe's Silvius becomes Sylvia and Touchstone's Audrey becomes Andy.
 The New York Times named the production one of the best shows of 2017.

 El Huracán (2018)

 In collaboration with The Sol Project, El Huracán premiered on September 28, 2018 at the Yale Repertory Theatre.
-Written by Charise Castro Smith and directed by Woolery, El Huracán is a bilingual, diasporic family drama focused on themes of memory, migration, forgiveness, and magic.
+Written by Charise Castro Smith, directed by Woolery, and starring Jennifer Paredes and Maria-Christina Oliveras, El Huracán is a bilingual, diasporic family drama focused on themes of memory, migration, forgiveness, and magic.
 Loosely based on The Tempest, El Huracán takes place across multiple time periods and locations.
 As a severe hurricane threatens Miami, a mother, daughter, and grandmother prepare for the impending storm.
 In the play, hurricanes literally and figuratively affect four generations of Cuban and Cuban-American women: Valeria, the strong matriarch afflicted by Alzheimers, her daughter Ximena who acts as Valeria's caregiver, her granddaughter Miranda who left Miami for Harvard University, and Miranda's daughter Val whose story is told 27 years in the future.
 El Huracán uses the metaphor of the hurricane to explore natural disaster, trauma and the loss of memory through Alzheimer's.